Even if you don’t say a word to your dentist, your mouth says a lot.

-Periodontal (gum) disease– It’s about a lot more than just your gums.
+- Periodontal (gum) disease– It’s about a lot more than just your gums.
 Gum disease has been linked to heart disease and diabetes.
-“Your gums are not like your skin—they’re not a closed system–so the bacteria can get into your blood and wreak havoc,” says Dr. Hollinger.
+“Your gums are not like your skin—they’re not a closed system–so the bacteria can get into your blood and wreak havoc,” says Dr. Nguyen.
 “Did you know that the bacteria in your mouth double in population every eight to 12 hours?
 Gross!”

 Those are just a few of the things your dentist can see when you open up.
-“Dental issues can escalate really quickly,” notes Dr. Hollinger.
+“Dental issues can escalate really quickly,” notes Dr. Nguyen.
 “It’s so much better to catch them sooner rather than later—it can save you a lot of money and pain.”

 So, if you’re overdue for a dental checkup, make an appointment, and open wide.